ydove0324/KeyFrameToVideo/README.md

 Please checkout [`docs/models`](./docs/models/) and [`examples/training`](./examples/training/) to learn more about supported models for training & example reproducible training launch scripts.

 > [!IMPORTANT]
 > It is recommended to use Pytorch 2.5.1 or above for training.
 Previous versions can lead to completely black videos, OOM errors, or other issues and are not tested.
+For fully reproducible training, please use the same environment as mentioned in [environment.md](./docs/environment.md).

 ## Support Matrix